muiku/h5bp-zendframework/readme.md

     cd ../../
     cp -r public/ myproject/public/
-    rm -rf public
+    rm -rf public/

-    cd myproject
+    cd myproject/
     zf enable layout
     mv public/layout.phtml application/layouts/scripts/

 ### Development

-Just edit files as you have done before.
-Put your styles into css/style.css, add some images under img/, javascript goes into /js/scripts.js... etc. etc.
+Just edit all the files as you have done before.
+Put your styles into public/css/style.css, add some images under public/img/, javascript goes into public/js/scripts.js ... etc. etc.

 ### Deployment

 Steps:

-1) Run h5bp build script
+1) Run H5BP build script

 2) Change the site docroot to point into public/publish/

-3) Change production layouts folder in application.ini
+3) Change the production layouts folder in application.ini

 ---

-1) This is where h5bp shines: a build script to optimize static files for the Web.
+1) This is where H5BP shines: a build script to optimize static files for the Web.

     cd public/build/
     ant # The H5BP build script will begin to run and compress your files.